iammatthias-archive/net_old/content/blog/primitive.md

 title: "Primitive"
 type: blog
 ---
 [Primitive](https://github.com/fogleman/primitive) is pretty cool.
-It's popped up on Reddit a few times, and I really like the painterly effect it can give images.
+It's popped up on Reddit a few times, and I like the painterly effect it can give images.
 Primitive is used for "reproducing images with geometric primitives".
-In the process of rebuilding my site, I decided that the photography gallery needed something different.
-The thumbnails needed some character to them, and Primitive fit the bill nicely.
+While rebuilding my site, I decided that the photography gallery needed something different.
+The thumbnails needed some character to them, and Primitive fit the bill.

 This post, [Animating SVG polygons](https://codepen.io/nsayenko/post/animating-svg-polygons-tutorial), on Codepen is what got me started after kicking the idea around for a bit.